maximelenair/goat/README.md

         Prefix for GOAT related tags (default "GOAT-IN") -version
         Display version and exit
+  -resize2fs
+        Enable resizing of the filesystem to the size of the partition before mount
 ```

 You can set `-tagPrefix` and `-logLevel` with environment variables (which take precedence):